Sorix/CloudCore/README.md

 }
 ```

-4. Make first run of your application in development environment, fill example data in Core Data and wait for syncing.
-CloudCore will create needed CloudKit schemes automatically.
+4. Make first run of your application in a development environment, fill an example data in Core Data and wait until sync completes.
+CloudCore create needed CloudKit schemes automatically.

 ## Service attributes
 CloudCore stores service CloudKit information in managed objects, you need to add that attributes to your Core Data model.
 If required attributes are not found in entity that entity won't be synced.